 LinkedIn tries to connect professional people all around the world to elevate the level of creativity and give its members the most suitable job opportunities through the connections they make.

 1st on LinkedIn mean people you're directly connected to because you've accepted their invitation to connect, or they've accepted your invitation.

 LinkedIn 1st meaning, what are the icons next to each member’s name?

 There are three types of connections: 1st degree, 2nd degree, and 3rd degree.
 How are they different?
 Which one can help you to progress faster?

-1st degree meaning is so simple to understand on LinkedIn 🤩.
-It’s just like the real-world connections.
-Your family👪 and friends are your 1st degrees in the real world.
+1st degree meaning is so simple to understand on LinkedIn.
+It’s just like real-world connections.
+Your family and friends are your 1st degrees in the real world.

 What Does 1st Mean on LinkedIn?
 1st means people are usually the most related ones to the field of your activities.

-They are the most effective people for your progress on LinkedIn and in your real life.
+They are the most influential people for your progress on LinkedIn and in your real life.

 What Does 1st Mean on LinkedIn?
 They are the ones who are connected to your 1st degree connections.